Waterfall Enrichment in Clay: The Complete Guide

 Final Columns:

-- Best Email: COALESCE(Apollo Email, Clearbit Email, Hunter Email)
+- Best Email: COALESCE(Findymail Email, Hunter Email)

 - Best Phone: COALESCE(Apollo Phone, Lusha Phone)

-Template 3: European Data (GDPR Compliant)
+Template 3: European data (GDPR compliant)

 Column 1: Dropcontact (Find Email)